Objective: To establish and heighten organic group games collaboratively as an ensemble.

 Depending on the number of people in a workshop, I will teach establishing rules through Kick the Duck, Red Rover or through a circle game like Dukes of Hazard.
 In either case, what’s important is for improvisers to become thoughtful about connecting moves through relationships of cause and effect.

-Dukes of Hazard: Players stand in a circle and are given three Rules.
+Ronin (AKA – Dukes of Hazzard; but while I still have a soft spot for Bo, Luke and Daisy,..fuck the Confederate flag.
+Ronin is the first movie I noticed that didn’t play music of (some of) its car chases): Players stand in a circle and are given three Rules.
 Rule #1: To pass the focus to the left or right around the circle, a player waves his arms in the direction of an adjacent player and says, “Woosh.”
 Rule #2: To reverse the direction of the focus’ motion, a player receiving a “Woosh” can cross her arms and say, “Rrrrrt” (brake noise).
-Rule #3: To pass the focus to anyone other than an adjacent player, a player arches an arm and points at another player while saying the Dukes of Hazard theme music, “Do-do-doodle-do-do-do-doot-doodle.”
+Rule #3: To pass the focus to anyone other than an adjacent player, a player arches an arm and points at another player while making the sound of car hitting a ramp and landing, “Bum, bum.”